-Light and UV rays degrade your tea very quickly.
-Avoid buying tea from vendors who store their clear tea in glass or plastic containers, and avoid storing your tea in anything clear unless you plan on keeping it in a dark cabinet.
+Light and UV rays degrade tea very quickly.
+Avoid buying tea from vendors who store tea in clear glass or plastic containers, and avoid storing your tea in anything clear unless you plan on keeping it in a dark cabinet.

-Heat also degrades your tea.
+Heat also degrades tea.
 Avoid placing it in the sun or near a heat sources like stoves and ovens.

-Moisture causes problems, too; tea is shelf stable because it is dry and absorbs water from the air very easily.
-Until it's ready to brew, keep it away from boiling water.
+Moisture causes problems, too; tea is shelf stable because it's dry and absorbs water from the air very easily.
 You'll also benefit by keeping the tea away from humid areas, like above a dishwasher vent or in a refrigerator.
 You won't want to expose your tea to liquid moisture either unless you're brewing it.

 Tea absorbs odors very easily.
-This tea trait allows for the creation of amazing scented teas, such as Jasmine Pearls.
-It also means that storing your tea near a spice cabinet, trashcan or another source of odor is a no-no.
+This trait allows for the creation of amazing scented teas, such as Jasmine Pearls, but it also means that storing your tea near a spice cabinet, trashcan or another aromatic area is a no-no.

-Air exposure increases the chances that your tea will absorb moisture and odors.
+Air exposure increases the chance of your tea absorbing moisture and odors.
 Avoid leaving tea out, sealing the package without pressing out excess air, or storing it in porous packaging materials, like paper bags.